-Watkins’ prowess on the recruiting trails has already made its impact at Arkansas, as the Razorbacks ushered in the No. 18 ranked recruiting class in 2013 according to ESPN, which featured a pair of top-50 recruits.
-He also helped orchestrate a top 25 class in 2017 that includes four of the top five players in the state of Arkansas, including three of those coming to Fayetteville as four-star prospects by ESPN.
+Watkins’ prowess on the recruiting trails has made its impact at Arkansas, as the Razorbacks ushered in the No. 18 ranked recruiting class in 2013 according to ESPN, which featured a pair of top-50 recruits.
+He also helped orchestrate a top 25 class in 2017, featuring four of the top five players in the state of Arkansas, including three of those coming to Fayetteville as four-star prospects by ESPN.

 A stickler for recruiting players that are accountable both on the floor and in life, Watkins places heavy demand on his players’ academic pursuits.
-While head coach at Texas A&M, 14 of the 17 players who completed their eligibility went on to earn degrees while the three who did not began their professional basketball careers early.
-His players during that time earned 15 Academic All-Big 12 First or Second Team honors.
+While head coach at Texas A&M, 14 of the 17 players who completed their eligibility went on to earn degree, while the three who did not began their professional basketball careers early.
+His players during that time earned 15 Academic All-Big 12 first or second team honors.

 Prior to landing the head coaching job at Texas A&M, Watkins was the head coach at Charlotte for two seasons and led his team to a pair of 20-win campaigns and two NCAA Tournaments.
 After a 19-year stint with the 49ers as an assistant and associate head coach, Watkins was given the head coaching title for the 1997 season and led his squad to a 22-9 mark and second round appearance in the NCAA Tournament.
-The fantastic first year for Watkins earned him Conference USA Ray Meyer Coach of the Year honors, while his second year at the helm of the program saw him guide the 49ers to a record of 20-11, a Conference USA divisional championship and another second round NCAA Tournament run.
+The fantastic first year for Watkins earned him Conference USA Ray Meyer Coach of the Year honors, while his second year at the helm of the program saw him guide the 49ers to another second round NCAA Tournament run.